Ultimate Guide to Planning Hiking Trips

 DaylightHow many hours of daylight do you expect?
 If there will be night hiking, you’ll need lighting (a headlamp or a flashlight) and warmer clothes.
 On summer trips, there is enough daylight for up to 14-16 hours of hiking per day.
 This means that you need only a low-powered headlamp/flashlight for camp chores unless you decide to go on a night hike.
 Additionally, you don’t need warm clothing to have a good sleep.
 In contrast, you need a high-powered light for hiking after dark and warmer equipment for your winter hikes.

 Time estimatesIf you don’t have experience with mountain trekking, you will be surprised that going uphill can take so much more time than hiking on even terrain.
-But it’s true and you need to take that into consideration when planning and estimating your timing.
+But it’s true as it is true that walking in snow is harder and more time-consuming than summer hiking.
+You need to take details like these into consideration when planning and estimating your timing.
+Having an idea of how much to lower your time and distance expectations is important, and - in case you’re wondering - your personal experience is a huge factor in determining this.

 Hiking HazardsDo your research and make sure you know what kind of hazards you may encounter during your trip.
-Check out our post on hiking hazards and you’ll be much better prepared for a wide range of hiking hazards.
 Remember that preparing for a disaster does not mean that you can always avoid it; however, you’ll have a much better chance at dealing with almost any extreme situation you encounter on the trail.
-If you are a novice to the outdoors read our post about the essentials for beginning backpackers.
-Anyway, the outdoors is not as dangerous as typically portrayed by sensationalist media stoking fear of the unknown.
+If you are a complete novice to the outdoors start with learning the essentials for beginning backpackers.
+The outdoors is not as dangerous as typically portrayed by sensationalist media stoking fear of the unknown.
 Nonetheless, people do get sick and injured out there, sometimes fatally.
 Natural hazards include unpredictable mountain weather, technical rock faces, rockfalls, crevasses, contaminated backcountry water sources, river crossings, flash floods, wildfires, and avalanches.

-VegetationIt can be among the last things most backpackers check out when planning their trip, but don’t be fooled by that fact - knowing what kind of vegetation it’s not the same to hike in an arid area with a few cactuses and crossing thick forests (with thorn bushes) or fields lush with grass.
+VegetationIt can be among the last things most backpackers check out when planning their trip, but don’t be fooled by that fact - it’s not the same to hike in an arid area with a few cactuses and crossing thick forests (with thorn bushes) or fields lush with grass.
 For information about vegetation density and types, check topo maps, analyze satellite imagery, find pictures and descriptions posted online.

 PrecipitationYour footwear, clothing, shelter, the types of materials you use, and water availability will all be affected by the amount and frequency of precipitation you can expect during a trip.
-In prolonged rainy weather, waterproof shoes or boots won’t protect your feet from getting wet – actually, in such kind of weather you’d better bet on a pair of lightweight trail-running shoes since they’re breathable and will get dry much faster than a pair of boots.
+In prolonged rainy weather, lightweight trail-running shoes are preferable to waterproof boots because 1) boots won’t protect your feet from getting wet and 2) running shoes are breathable and will get dry much faster than a pair of boots.

 Sorting the obtained information - what’s useful and what’s irrelevant?

 It doesn’t matter how much information you have.
 It’s important to have enough relevant information.
 The Internet can overwhelm you with a massive amount of information, so you will need to sort out what’s useful from what’s irrelevant.
-Many trekking websites are updated regularly and provide a ton of (both relevant and irrelevant) information for your hiking trip.
-Up-to-date local knowledge is still important.
-Especially in remote areas, locals can be an invaluable source of information.
+Many trekking websites are updated regularly and provide a ton of (both relevant and irrelevant) information for your hiking expedition.
+Filtering out the irrelevant information is critical to helping your brain process the most important information out of everything presented to you.
+Your experience, as well as the ability to think critically, is the key to extract what matters from what’s irrelevant.

 Most beginning backpackers usually stick to trails or established routes and limit the amount of off-trail hiking into the wilderness.
 But even if you plan to be on a trail all day, look carefully at the map before you set off and identify some landmarks to keep track of your progress.